Stillpoint-Software/hyperbee.expressions/docs/index.md

 The following example demonstrates how to create an asynchronous expression tree.

-When the expression tree is compiled, the `BlockAsyncExpression` will auto-generate a state machine that executes `AwaitExpressions` in the block asynchronously.
+When the expression tree is compiled, the `AsyncBlockExpression` will auto-generate a state machine that executes `AwaitExpressions` in the block asynchronously.

 ```csharp